webrecorder/specs/wacz-ipfs/latest/index.md

 ## Abstract

-This specification details how WACZ/WARC files can be uploaded to IPFS using custom content-aware chunking strategies and the UnixFS standard.
-We do this by inspecting the boundaries inside a WACZ file for the individual archived pages and use that to form a UnixFS DAG when uploading an archive to IPFS.
+This specification presents a specialized content-aware approach for WACZ/WARC archive files to be split up and ingested into to IPFS in a way that produces standard IPFS files (via the UnixFS standard primitives) while adding data in a way that maintains the original file format while taking advantage of content-addressable deduplication.
+The approach employs a 'bottom-up' approach of splitting existing file formats into smaller, semantically significant chunks, then concatenating to form a standard UnixFS file DAG which maintains certain additional properties beneficial for access and deduplication, and preserving the integrity of the files involved when read from the root CID.

 ## Conformance